healthchecks/healthchecks/CONTRIBUTING.md

 I'm open to feature suggestions and happy to review code contributions.
 If you are planning to contribute something larger than a small, straightforward bugfix, please open an issue so we can discuss it first.
 Otherwise you are risking a "no" or a "yes, but let's do it differently" to an already implemented feature.

+## AI Policy

+I do not accept content generated or touched up by LLMs.
+Do not submit pull requests or issues produced with the help of LLMs or code generation assistants, they will be closed with no discussion.
+Do not write emails generated or rewritten by LLMs, they will be marked as spam.

 ## Code Style

-* Format your Python code with [black](https://black.readthedocs.io/en/stable/).
+* Format your Python code with [ruff](https://docs.astral.sh/ruff/).
 * Prefer simplicity over cleverness.
 * If you are fixing a bug or adding a feature, add a test.
 Run tests before submitting pull requests.

 ## Adding Documentation

 This project uses the Markdown format for documentation.
 Use the `render_docs` management command to generate the HTML version of the documentation.
 To add a new documentation page:

 1. Create the appropriate .md file under `templates/docs`
 2. Generate the HTML version with `./manage.py render_docs`
 3. Add the page to the navigation in `/templates/front/docs_single.html`

 ## Developing a New Integration